 Co-habitee Inheritance Act Claims

 What is the legal position of a co-habitee when their partner dies?
+We look at cohabitee Inheritance Act claims.

 It is a popular misconception that the phrase “common law husband” or “common law wife” has a legal basis, granting legal rights to co-habiting couples who have never married – but this is not true.
 In fact cohabitees often find themselves in a very vulnerable legal and financial position when their partner dies without making express provision for them in their Will.